 The pinto abalone is the only abalone species found in Washington waters.
 This native species has cultural and ecological significance, grazing rock surfaces and maintaining the health of rocky reef habitat and kelp beds.
-Population declines have been precipitous; the Washington Department of Fish & Wildlife (WDFW) documented a ~98% decline from 1992 to 2017, leading to WDFW initiating the process of down-listing pinto abalone to a State endangered species.
+Population declines have been precipitous; the Washington Department of Fish & Wildlife (WDFW) documented a ~98% decline from 1992 to 2017, leading WDFW to formally list pinto abalone as a State endangered species in 2019.

 Collaborating to restore

 In response to signs of population collapse, WDFW, the University of Washington, PSRF and NOAA launched a collaborative effort in 2003 to examine strategies to reverse population declines and establish a conservation aquaculture program that has produced healthy, genetically diverse juveniles for restoration.
-Since 2009, more than 15,000 juveniles from our conservation hatchery have been released to rocky reef habitat in the San Juan Islands.
-These animals, representing 96 genetically distinct families, were deployed to better understand outplant methods and to rebuild populations at 12 different pilot sites across a wide geographic range.
+Since 2009, nearly 37,000 juveniles from our conservation hatchery have been released to rocky reef habitat in the San Juan Islands.
+These animals, representing over 100 genetically distinct families, were deployed to better understand outplant methods and to rebuild populations at 21 different sites across a wide geographic range.

 The path ahead

 PSRF and partners are transitioning from research to full-bore restoration based on substantial strides in optimizing hatchery production and outplant strategies.
 The State has provided critical investment in these efforts.
-We are seeking to build capacity at WDFW, developing a State abalone recovery plan, establish and manage grow- out facilities, expand field work, and bolster the underlying genetics and disease work.
+We are supporting capacity-building at WDFW, developing a State abalone recovery plan, establishing and managing grow- out facilities, expanding field work, and bolstering the underlying genetics and disease work.
 With these actions we have a real chance of rebuilding iconic and important pinto abalone populations in Washington waters.

 A male Pinto abalone is induced to spawn, releasing sperm which is collected and used to fertilize eggs in carefully determined hatchery matings.